 The Stringed Instrument Makers of Southern California, or SIMSCal, is an organization formed to promote association among stringed instrument makers (also known as luthiers) in Southern California, to further the understanding of stringed instrument building, and to help improve the instrument-

-We also teach instrument-making classes, hosted by Woodcraft in Fountain Valley, CA. Class offerings change from year to year.
-Currently we offer instruction in Steel String Acoustic Guitarmaking.
-New classes start every January.
-Check the Instrument Building Classes page for details.
+We also offer instrument-making classes, taught by some of the very talented and experienced craftspeople that we are proud to count among our members.
+Class offerings vary from year to year.
+Currently we offer instruction in Steel String Acoustic Guitarmaking, and Electric Guitarmaking.
+Check our Instrument-Making Classes page for details.

 Established in November of 2004, SIMSCal currently has about 50 active (dues-paying) members, consisting of both hobbyists and professional instrument builders, as well as a mailing list that reaches over 350 subscribers.
 Our members build traditional, hollow-body instruments (including flat-